vta-advice

 Recordings of this quality are the reason $10,000+ front ends exist in the first place.
 Just ask Robert Brook.

-You don’t need to spend that kind of money to play this record, but if you do, this might just be the record that will show you what you got for your hard-earned dough.
+You don’t need to spend that kind of money to play this record, but if you do, this might just be the record that will show you what you got for all your hard-earned dough.

-Ideally you would want to work your setup magic at home with this record, then take it to a friend’s house and see if you can achieve the same results on his system.
-I did this sort of thing for years.
+Ideally you would want to work your setup magic at home with this record, then take it to a friend’s house and see if the same results could be achieved on his system.

-Sadly, not so much anymore; nobody I know can play records like these the way we can.
 Playing and critically evaluating records all day, every day, year after year, you get pretty good at it.
 And the more you do it, the easier it gets.

 UPDATE 2025

 It was about this time that I stopped visiting them.
 In my experience, mediocre sound is not simply a matter of being less enjoyable than good sound.
 In fact, I found it to be the opposite of enjoyable.
 It was frustrating, irritating and unpleasant, and I wanted no part of it.
 My friends couldn’t hear what was wrong — they had nothing better to compare the sound to.
 I knew how much better it could sound because I had the killer pressings and the highly-tweaked system that were able to work magic on orchestral spectaculars like The Firebird.
-More on that subject here.
+(More on that subject here.)

 (more…)